-Give it a rest.
+Give it a winter rest.
 After the fruit is no longer attractive, cut the stems back by half.
 Reduce watering, but don't allow the soil to dry out completely.
 Place the plant in a cooler spot (around 60°/16°C).
 In late spring, move it back to a sunny window -- or outdoors after the last threat of frost has passed -- and resume normal care.

 Repot root-bound plants in spring.
 Move up to a pot 1 size bigger to give it a little space.
-Use a pot with a drainage hole to prevent overwatering, which can lead to root rot.
+Use a pot with a drainage hole to prevent over-watering, which can lead to root rot.

 Deal with pests.
 Something bugging your plant?
 Jerusalem Cherry is sometimes infested by aphids, whiteflies or spider mites.
 Regular misting with tepid water will help to prevent an infestation of spider mites, which prefer hot, dry conditions.
 Use an insecticide, if needed.
 Organic neem oil insecticide is an effective treatment for many pests.

-Soil: Any good potting mix.
+Soil: Any good-quality, all-purpose potting mix.